Kanishka-Developer/unmessify/README.md

 4. Replace the old CSV file with your updated version
 5. Create a pull request with a clear description of changes
 6. Wait for review and merge

+We welcome contributions to keep the data accurate and up-to-date!